aliiscript/next-r3f-starter/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+Canvas Component by default is too small so added this class to resize to correct size Can be removed if you find a better solution to the problem

 ## Learn More

 To learn more about Next.js, take a look at the following resources: